ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 reliably detected.
 This could result in a sender falsely believing that no network element applied a rate limit signal.

+## Interactions with congestion control

+TRONE and congestion control both provide the application with estimates of a path capacity.
+They are complementary.
+Congestion control algorithms are typically designed to quickly detect and react to congestion, i.e., to the "minimum" capacity of a path.
+TRONE informs the endpoint of the maximum capacity of a path.

+Consider for example a path in which the bottleneck router implements Early Congestion Notification as specified in the L4S architecture {{?RFC9330}}.
+If the path capacity diminishes, queues will build up and the router will immediately start increasing the rate at which packets are marked as "Congestion Experienced".
+The receiving endpoint will notice these marks, and inform its peer.
+The incoming congestion will be detected within 1 round trip time (RTT).
+This scenario will play out whatever the reason for the change in capacity, whether due to increased competition between multiple applications or, for example, to a change in capacity of a wireless channel.

 # Security Considerations {#security}